cwitkowitz/sparse-analytic-filters/README.md

-## Clean Analytic Filters (Piano Transcription)
+## Sparse Analytic Filters (Piano Transcription)
-Code for the paper [Learning Clean Analytic Filters for Piano Transcription](www.stub.com).
+Code for the paper [Learning Sparse Analytic Filters for Piano Transcription](https://arxiv.org/abs/2108.10382).
 The repository contains scripts to run and analyze a filterbank learning experiment on a piano transcription task.
 It is a thin layer on top of two more general repositories:
  - [lhvqt](https://github.com/cwitkowitz/lhvqt) - filterbank learning module